 Who Can Enroll in the REL Honors?

 Any student who is majoring or double-majoring in religious studies can apply for REL Honors.
 There is a required minimum 3.0 cumulative GPA and 3.5 GPA within the REL major.
-Applications to the honors emphasis are made through the Undergraduate Advisor, Dr. Mike Altman (see the form, below), typically during the fall of the student’s junior year.
+Applications to the honors emphasis are made through the Undergraduate Advisor, Dr. Richard Newton (see the form, below), typically during the fall of the student’s junior year.
 Once accepted, the student will choose a faculty thesis advisor based on availability and research interest.